wihanga-dilantha/wihangaD/README.md

 - 👋 Hi, I’m @wihangaD
-- 👀 I’m interested in shell script, php ,oop, react native, python
+- 👀 I’m interested in react, react native, python
+-
-- 🌱 I’m currently learning SE
+- 🌱 I’m BICT Undergraduate

 <!---
 wihangaD/wihangaD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.